(For solo travelers & couples, photographers welcome, adventurers encouraged)

 My in-camera + editing workflow for tack-sharp results

-You’ll enjoy a few included meals (not every meal is included), and I’ll point you toward my favorite local spots for the rest.
+A few group meals are included during the workshop (not every meal), and we’ll happily point you toward some of the favorite local spots for the rest.

-Expect charming stays, hearty food, and that warm Newfoundland hospitality people always talk about.
+Expect welcoming stays, hearty coastal food, and that genuine Newfoundland hospitality people always talk about.

 This region is bursting with birdlife.
 On this trip, you’ll have the chance to photograph: